Glendale, AZ - Special Events Permit Application Center

 3. Special Events Permit Application Filing Timeline

-A completed Special Events Permit Application, including application fee and site plan, must be received no less than 30 calendar days prior to the first day of the event.
+A completed Special Events Permit Application and site plan must be received no less than 30 calendar days prior to the first day of the event.
 Events involving a political march or rally, or other exercise of rights guaranteed by the First Amendment of the United States Constitution or Article II, Section 6, of the Arizona Constitution, shall be received at least 15 calendar days prior to the first day of the event.

 4. Supplemental Applications/Permits and Fees

-For more information refer to the Fire Marshal, Building Safety and Planning Guide to Minor and Major Events or contact the Fire Marshal’s Office special events plan reviewer at 623-930-3401.
+For more information refer to the Fire Prevention, Building Safety and Planning Guide to Minor and Major Events or contact the Fire Prevention Office special events plan reviewer at 623-930-3401.

 Maricopa County Health Department